-In-line, continuous galvanizing involves feeding the tubing through the a bath of molten zinc and then applying a conversion coating to prevent the formation of naturally occurring zinc oxide and hydroxide.
-Usually, a topcoat of a clear, inorganic, polymeric paint is applied over the conversion coating.
+In-line, continuous galvanizing involves feeding the tubing through the bath of molten zinc and then applying a conversion coating to prevent the formation of naturally occurring zinc oxide and hydroxide.
+Usually, a topcoat of a clear, inorganic, polymeric paint is applied to the conversion coating.
 It is important to note that only the outside of the tubing goes through this process; the tubing’s inside surface receives only a coating of zinc-rich paint.

-Fundamentally, zinc metal will provide some level of corrosion protection to steel used in myriad applications.
+Fundamentally, zinc metal will provide some level of corrosion protection to the steel used in myriad applications.
 However, understanding the metallurgy, bond strength, corrosion mechanisms and testing of the two methods described above may lead to better design decisions for particular applications.

 Zinc Coating Thickness and Service Life

 On standard 0.25” wall tubing, the batch hot-dip galvanizing process applies a minimum of 3.0 mils (1.7 oz/ft2) of protective zinc.
 The in-line process applies about 0.9 mils (0.5 oz/ft2).
 As the “Hot-Dip Galvanized Service Life” chart (Fig. 1) indicates, the batch-process-produced zinc coating will perform in use, without maintenance, for approximately three times longer than the in-line-produced zinc coating.